giiger/sudokuSolver/README.md

 # sudokuSolver
-Backtracking method in C# to solve sudoku puzzles
+Backtracking method in Python to solve sudoku puzzles